-Most interesting wonders of Midway Atoll
+Most interesting landmarks of Midway Atoll

 This atoll is an unincorporated territory of the United States.
 Above the sea level rise several smaller islands which have 6,2 km² large land area.